Computer vision, explainable machine learning, deep learning

 Before coming to Oregon State University, Fuxin Li was a research scientist from the School of Interactive Computing, Georgia Institute of Technology, working with Dr. James M. Rehg.
-He obtained a Ph.D. degree in 2009 from the Institute of Automation, Chinese Academy of Sciences and had since held postdoctoral appointments in the University of Bonn and Georgia Institute of Technology.
-Fuxin is interested in the intersection of deep learning and computer vision, especially 4 directions:1) segmentation/tracking in images/videos; 2) Visual recognition from 3D point clouds; 3) Uncertainty estimation in deep learning; 4) Explainable deep learning.
+He obtained a Ph.D. degree in 2009 from the Institute of Automation, Chinese Academy of Sciences and has since held postdoctoral appointments in the University of Bonn and Georgia Institute of Technology.
+Li is interested in the intersection of deep learning and computer vision, especially 4 directions:1) Visual recognition from 3D point clouds; 2) segmentation/tracking in images/videos; 3) Uncertainty estimation in deep learning; 4) Explainable deep learning.
 He and his colleagues have won the prestigious PASCAL Visual Object Recognition challenge in Segmentation from 2009-2012 and the 4th place in the DAVIS 2017 Video Object Segmentation Challenge.
-He has won the NSF CAREER award, an Amazon Research Award, a Microsoft research award, the College of Engineering Research Award, two best reviewer awards.
+He has won the NSF CAREER award, an Amazon Research Award, a Microsoft research award, the College of Engineering Research Award and two best reviewer awards.